keepact/events-backend/README.md

 ```

 ### PUT /presentations/:presentation_id/attendees/:attendee_email
-Add a speaker to a presentation
+Add a attendee to a presentation

 **Parameters**